-Yes, you absolutely can write your own settlement and release agreement if you feel that is the best way to settle amongst the two of you, however, we would advise against this.
+Yes, you absolutely can write your own settlement agreement if you feel that is the best way to settle amongst the two of you, however, we would advise against this.
 The reason we advise against writing your own settlement agreement is due to saving costs.

 The divorce process is expensive as it is.
 If you and your spouse were to write your own agreement but then disagree upon the agreement at a later time, it could end up costing you even more money to have the proper revisions made.